AceFF: A State-of-the-Art Machine Learning Potential for Small Molecules: Results

 The Wiggle150 benchmark~\cite{brew_wiggle150_2025} consists of 150 highly strained conformations of adenosine, benzylpenicillin, and efavirenz, with reference energies calculated using DLPNO-CCSD(T)/CBS level of theory.
 To evaluate performance, we used the MLIP model to predict the relative energies (relative to the minimized geometry) for all 150 conformations.
 The resulting mean absolute error (MAE) and mean absolute deviation (MAD) were then computed compared to the reference values.

-Table~\ref{tab:wiggle} summarizes the Wiggle150 results for ANI-2x, g-XTB, AceFF-1.0, AceFF-2, AIMNet2, and OrbMol.
+Table~\ref{tab:wiggle} summarizes the Wiggle150 results for ANI-2x, g-XTB, AceFF-1.0, AceFF-2, AIMNet2, OrbMol, and UMA-s-1.2.
 Data for ANI-2x, AIMNet2, and GFN2-XTB was taken from the original Wiggle150 publication~\cite{brew_wiggle150_2025}, while the remaining values were computed in-house using their respective publicly available models.
-OrbMol exhibits the highest accuracy.
+OrbMol and UMA exhibit the highest accuracy.
 Notably, all MLIPs (excluding ANI2x) outperform the semi-empirical g-XTB method, despite g-XTB being designed to achieve a similar chemical accuracy level ($\omega$B97M-V).
 Furthermore, AceFF-2 shows a significant improvement over AceFF-1.0.